LindseyWeiskopf/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 ![t1-7_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_01/t1-7_new.png)

 Option C: To visualize your data based on numeric quantities, select `Quantities` on the left and specify (by clicking) the type of visualization.
 In the image below, `Graduated Colors` is chosen.
 In the `Value` drop-down menu, select the field by which you'd like to visualize your data.
 If appropriate, you can normalize your data by another quantity field by selecting it from the `Normalization` drop-down.
 You can change the color of your symbols by either using the Color Ramp drop-down menu or by double-clicking on the swatches on the left of the `Range` list.
 In the image below, the `NumFloors` value is chosen.
 You might get an error that the max sample size has been reached.
 The fix for this error is described in the following section.

+Note that when you're designing the way that you want to visualize your data, keep in mind the various abilities that your viewers may have.
+For example, some viewers may have difficulties distinguishing similar shades of the same color or see neon hues of certain colors.
+Studies have shown that the most visibly accessible color scales are ranges from yellow to blue.
+That being said, have fun with your visualizations and try out different things!

 ![t1-8_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_01/t1-8_new.png)